funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 For torchrun it is RANK.
 ```
 <br/><br/>
-In the example I am working with I tweaked the DDP training strategy a bit.
+In the example I am working with, I tweaked the DDP training strategy a bit.
 In vanilla DDP each worker initially has a view of all the training data and then at the start of each epoch, data is sharded across all the workers and nodes.
 Here I am tweaking this a bit so that each worker only downloads an equal sized shard from GCP bucket and works with only the same set of training data for all epochs.
 There are some advantages and disadvantages with this approach over vanilla DDP.
 <br/><br/>

 ### Advantage
-The workers does not spend time in sharding the data before the start of each epoch and thus training is usually faster.
-Also since each worker downloads only a subset of the training data, memory requirement is lower as compared to vanilla DDP where each worker works with all of the data and thus memory requirement is higher.
+The worker processes need not download the same metadata for the dataset.
+Each worker often reads the entire file index to sample its subset, leading to high disk I/O. When multiple processes (DDP ranks) try to read or index the same file simultaneously, it causes massive overhead, particularly with many small files.

 ### Disadvantage
 The vanilla DDP is useful when we have to `shuffle` the data after each epoch and thus in each epoch, each worker "sees" a different subset of data from the other epochs.
 Thus each worker gets the chance to train with all the training data.
-But in the altered method, each worker sees the same subset of data in all epochs.
+But with pre-sharding, each worker sees the same subset of data in all epochs.
 With large datasets this should not make a lot of difference if we pre-shuffle the data once before epoch 0.

 ### Setup DDP
 The first step is to initialize DDP before the start of training.